Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 still only available when the NPC is a regular party member.

 NOTE 3:
+NPCs in companion mode will drop a special item when they die.
+This item allows you to resurrect the fallen companion for a level-dependent amount of gold by pressing the "Resurrect" button on the item description screen.
+In IWD:EE resurrecting elves or half-elves is more expensive than resurrecting any member of the other races.

+NOTE 4:
 For BG2, BGT, BG2:EE and EET it is possible to create custom epilogues for individual NPCs which are shown at the end of the game together with the epilogues of regular game NPCs.